ttyzero/tzpipe/README.md

 > tzpipe send foo 'This is a message'
 ```

-tzpipe accepts _STDIN_ and will send each line to the channel, you can use
+tzpipe accepts `STDIN` and will send each line to the channel, you can use
 --limit here as well to stop capturing after a number of lines:
 ```sh
 cat /dev/poetry | tzpipe send foo --limit=100
 ```

 You can use tzpipe to reduce incomming messages and deliver them to a different
-channel, here we filter cats from the animals channel, log matches to sterr and
+channel, here we filter cats from the animals channel, log matches to `STDERR` and
 send them on to the 'catsonly' channel:
 ```sh
 tzpipe listen animals --filter='^cats' --log | tzpipe send catsonly